jessicawiradinata/career-website/README.md

  * #### ActionType.js
  Contains all the constant for all the action type the user do
  * #### Config.js
- Contains the API endpoint constant to access the web service
+ Contains the API endpoint constant to access the web service, the current API endpoint is pointed into the aws server, you have to change that into your local address if you want to use it with the web service running on your own machine.
  ### containers
  All the User Interface components are stored here.
 This application has eight pages so there are 8 subfolder that contains the component needed which are Action, Container, Layout, selector, and styles for each of the page .
 The eight pages are:
  * #### createPost